-The Group Operational Risk Management Division (Group ORM) employs specialised tools and methodologies for identifying, assessing and monitoring operational risk within the Group for the timely identification of any shortcomings.
+The Group Operational Risk Management Division (GORM) employs specialised tools and methodologies for identifying, assessing and monitoring operational risk within the Group for the timely identification of any shortcomings.
 To this effect, the following activities are carried out:

 - Collection of data on operational risk events.
 This data is utilised to improve the management of operational risks and where possible to prevent future losses.
-Currently, loss event data is collected from all Group entities worldwide, even though for the Ukraine and Russia operations a manual procedure has just been established.
-Regular reporting of the operational loss data events is made to the Group Executive Risk Committee, Board Risk Committee and the Central Bank of Cyprus. - Risk identification and assessment within business units using the Risk Control Self Assessment (RCSA) Workshop methodology.
+Currently, loss event data is collected from all Group entities worldwide.
+For the Ukraine and Russia operations the procedure has just been established.
+Regular reporting of operational loss data events is made to the Group Executive Risk Committee, Board Risk Committee and the Central Bank of Cyprus. - Risk identification and assessment within business units using the Risk Control Self Assessment (RCSA) Workshop methodology.
 This is a self assessment by the managers and personnel involved (risk owners).
-Group ORM facilitates the three-stages of this process which are: a) analysis of core processes within business units, b) identification of key risks and the construction of risk maps and; c) formulation of action plans to implement controls for management of the key risks.
-The RCSA workshop process is being performed in Cyprus and Greece and soon will be applied to other entities of the Group.

-- Collection of Key Risk Indicators (KRIs) through which there is an ongoing monitoring of the Group's operational risks at various departments.
+GORM facilitates the three-stages of this process which are: a) analysis of core processes within business units, b) identification of key risks and the construction of risk maps and; c) formulation of action plans to implement controls for management of the key risks.
+The RCSA workshop process is being performed extensively in Cyprus, Greece, UK and Australia and has started in Russia, Ukraine and Romania. - Collection of Key Risk Indicators (KRIs) through which there is ongoing monitoring of the Group's operational risks at various departments.
 Regular reporting of these indicators is made to the Group Executive and Board Risk Committees.
-The process of enriching the Group's KRI library is ongoing. - Assistance to the Group in relation to operational risk considerations at the introduction of new products and procedures. - An education/training program is carried out throughout the Group with the aim of promoting the right culture and awareness in relation to operational risks and in this way enhance the control environment through employee behaviour and actions. - Establishment of a network of operational risk management units in all the countries in which the Group is active.
+The process of enriching the Group's KRI library is ongoing. - Assistance to the Group in relation to operational risk considerations in the introduction of new products and procedures. - An education/training program is carried out throughout the Group with the aim of promoting the right culture and awareness in relation to operational risks thereby enhancing the control environment through employee behaviour and actions. - Establishment of a network of operational risk management units in all the countries in which the Group operates.
 In addition a network of liaisons and correspondents is being established in Cyprus and Greece who will act as facilitators in the process of loss data collection, RCSA Workshops and personnel training.